aroaminggeek/HTML5Up-Striped-Middleman/README.md

 Several options configurable in `data/site.yml`:
-* Social sharing for posts (e.g., readers -- or you -- can share posts to twitter, facebook, reddit, etc).
 * Site URL (*because it makes my poor code work with the social sharing options and I'm okay with that*)
 * Site name/title
 * Site subtitle